chuckySF/Rent-A-Dog/README.md

 * Add a tableView of [Dog] to the bottom portion of the user profile screen

 #### Week 3
-* Build add Dog screen and associate with User in realtime db
+* Build add Dog screen and associate each Dog created with User in realtime db

 #### Week 4
 * Pull all dogs queried by distance with a max distance